atomicwhale/obol-guides/charon_multiple.md

 # Multiple Charon nodes on one machine

 TLDR: Docker compose makes this setup very easy.
-Clone the repo to a new directory and they will run as two isolated instances.
+Clone the Charon Distributed Validator Node (CDVN) repo to a new directory and they will run as two isolated instances.

-### 0. Important note
+### 0. Important notes

+This guide is based on this assumptions:
+**You are runing the BN/EC separately to Charon.** This is highly recommended because it makes managing each Charon node much easier, and you don't need to bring the BN/EC down when making changes to the ocnfiguration.

 1. [Disclaimer] This setup is for testig, or running multiple nodes for different clusters.
 It is highly reccomanded to run each nodes on separated machines in a production environment.
-2. [Hardware] Make sure the machine is capable for running multiple nodes.
-A rough guide is ~1.5 GB RAM per node (without EC/BN).
+2. [Hardware] Make sure the machine is capable of running multiple nodes.
+Around 1-1.5 GB RAM is needed per node (without EC/BN).
 3. [Ports] Different P2P ports are needed for different nodes, DO NOT use the same ports.
 Instruction on how to change the port can be found below.
 4. [Note] Each P2P port need to be forwarded if you are running behind a NAT (e.g. home router/gateway).

-### 1. Clone the charon repo into separate directories
+### 1. Clone each CDVN into separate directories

-1. Specify a directory when cloning the repo, for example `charon-distributed-validator-node-1`:
+1. Specify a directory when first cloning the repo, for example `charon-distributed-validator-node-1`:
 ```
 # Clone the repo
 git clone https://github.com/ObolNetwork/charon-distributed-validator-node.git charon-distributed-validator-node-1`